thatguyKacper/react-market/README.md

 # Available Scripts

--npm install
+- npm install
--npm run start
+- npm run start

 # Accounts

--you can create your own account with custom name, email and password!
+- you can create your own account with custom name, email and password!
--use **user@test.io** for regular user account
+- use **user@test.io** for regular user account
--or **admin@test.io** for admin panel features
+- or **admin@test.io** for admin panel features